 Eggs – Paleo Mayonnaise – Avocado – White Wine Vinegar – Dill – Real Salt – Black Pepper – Paprika

 I love deviled eggs.
 But when I discovered deviled eggs with avocado in the egg yolk mixture I couldn’t believe how much more I loved deviled eggs.
 Wow, I was blown away.
 I’ll never make them without avocados again.
 There is a link to my homemade Paleo mayonnaise recipe.
 Tess includes her Paleo mayonnaise recipe in this recipe also.
 You can use either one, they are both good and actually pretty similar.
 But now you have choices.
 Choices are always good.

 7. Roasted Honey Glazed Carrots – Delicious Meets Healthy

 Carrots – Honey – Olive Oil – Real Salt – Black Pepper

 I remember the first time I made honey glazed carrots.
 That’s when I decided that I actually liked cooked carrots.
 These carrots go to the next level.
 They are tossed together with all of the ingredients before they are roasted.
 The result is an amazing side dish for your Easter dinner.
 I think you could use baby carrots to make this but you wouldn’t have to peel or cut up the carrots.
 I’m all for making my life easier.
 Even when it comes to cooking.
 The baby carrots I see in the store are a lot smaller than they used to be so I don’t see any problem with using them.
 The only difference is it would take a little longer to cook them if the carrots are bigger.

-8. Paleo Carrot Cake with Maple Syrup – My Natural Family
+– My Natural Family

 Carrots – Raisins – Maple Syrup – Coconut Flour – Saigon Cinnamon – Nutmeg – Real Salt – Eggs – Pumpkin Puree – Coconut Oil – Cashews